Opening a bike shop?

 - It should be noted that a significant and increasing element of the large internet retailer businesses sales are achieved in overseas markets, supported by the weakness of sterling in recent years.

 - The remainder of the market is primarily low-end, made up of supermarkets, catalogue retailers, sports retailers and mail order.
-Only the supermarkets are making any real headway with regards to growth in this area.
-Most notable of these is Tesco, but their longer term appetite for a low margin, high maintenance retail sector remains under question.

 - Volume at the entry level is resilient, but this is primarily due to new market entrants e.g. supermarkets.
 The mid-market is the most challenged in the current economic climate.